Hammerfest Municipality: Geography

 The island municipality encompasses parts of the mainland as well as three large islands: Kvaløya, Sørøya, and Seiland.
 Other small islands such as Lille Kamøya and Kamøya are also located here.
-Seiland National Park is partially located in the municipality.
-Seilandsjøkelen is a large glacier in the park.
+The Sørøysundet, Kvalfjorden, and Repparfjorden are all located in the municipality.
+The Vargsundet strait separates the island Seiland from the mainland.
+Seiland National Park is partially located in the municipality on the island of Seiland.
+Seilandsjøkelen and Nordmannsjøkelen are both large glaciers that are located in the park.
 The Nordefjorden is a fjord that is part of the park.
-The mountains Komagaksla and Seilandstuva are some of the largest mountains in the municipality.
+The highest point in the municipality is the 1078 m tall mountain Seilandstuva.
+Komagaksla and Hammaren are both mountains located in Hammerfest Municipality.

-Hammerfest claims to be the northernmost city in the world, although the title is disputed by the nearby Norwegian town of Honningsvåg (achieved town status 1996).
-The validity of the claim depends upon one's definition of a city; although Hammerfest is further south than Honningsvåg it has a population over 10,000, which is required by Norwegian law to achieve town status (law from 1997).
-In retrospect, Parliament ruled that a city should be located in a municipality with at least 5,000 inhabitants.
-But the provision has not been made retroactive.
-Honningsvåg is the northernmost town today, in Norway.
-Utqiagvik, Alaska, population c.
-4,000, is further north than both the Norwegian towns, but does not lay claim to the title of northernmost town.
-Some foreigners may find it strange that either Hammerfest or Honningsvåg claims to be cities, given the small size of both places and it may help to know that the Norwegian language does not distinguish between city and town.
-The closest translation for either term is the word by, meaning the translation from Norwegian to English is ambiguous.
-If both Hammerfest and Honningsvåg were to be defined according to old British tradition, neither of them would be considered cities, as neither has a cathedral.
-Both of them may, however, be considered towns, given the status of both settlements as economic hubs of the surrounding areas and the status as municipal centres.

-Hammerfest is, together with Vardø, the oldest town in Northern Norway.
-The town of Hammerfest is situated on the island of Kvaløya, with road connection to the mainland using the Kvalsund Bridge.
+Hasvik Municipality lies to the west, Alta Municipality lies to the southwest, Porsanger Municipality lies to the southeast, and Måsøy Municipality lies to the northeast.
+The Barents Sea lies to the north.

 Climate

-Hammerfest has a subarctic climate (Köppen climate classification Dfc).
-In spite of the extreme northern location, there is no permafrost, as the mean annual temperature is approximately 2.5 C, about the same as Anchorage, Alaska which is located at a latitude of 61° North.
+Hammerfest has an ocean-moderated subarctic climate (Köppen climate classification Dfc, Trewartha Eolo).
+In spite of the extreme northern location, there is no permafrost, as the mean annual temperature is approximately 2.5 C, about the same as Anchorage, Alaska, which is located at a latitude of 61° North.
 Hammerfest often experiences heavy snowfall in winter, and on some occasions, avalanches or risk of avalanches have forced some inhabitants to be evacuated from their exposed homes until the danger was over.

 The "midnight sun" is above the horizon from 14 May to 31 July (79 days), and the period with continuous daylight lasts a bit longer, conversely the polar night lasts from 23 November to 19 January (59 days).
 The weather data is from Hammerfest Airport about 80 m elevation and 2 km from the town.
 Hammerfest town is at sea level, thus the town itself might be slightly warmer.